Why Use This This skill provides specialized capabilities for jeremylongshore's codebase.

 ## Resources

-- [Lindy Environments Guide](https://docs.lindy.ai/environments)
+- [Lindy Documentation](https://docs.lindy.ai)

 ## Next Steps

-Proceed to `lindy-observability` for monitoring setup.
+Proceed to `lindy-observability` for monitoring and alerting.